bernardo1024/Sanwaf/README.md

 ### Create a custom Logger

-You will need to create your own logger and pass it to Sanwaf for use, otherwise the System.out.printl() method will be used which is not performant, nor production facing.
+You will need to create your own logger and pass it to Sanwaf's constructor otherwise the System.out.printl() method will be used which is not performant nor production facing.

-Here is an example of creating a custom logger.
+Here is a simple example of creating a custom logger.

 The log4j.properties is not specified in this readme, so consult the documentation https://logging.apache.org/log4j/2.x/

 	import org.apache.log4j.Logger;